abcnorio/aas-mult/Readme.md

 [1]  -1 -14 -17 -15   1  -4
 ```

-Better is to summarize the samples using usual characteristics.
+Better is to summarize the samples calculating usual characteristics of a sample.

 ```R output
 > summary(cdv.samp1)